 Note that you can perform this same operation with a simple function in your theme’s functions.php file or by creating a “site specific plugin”.
 However, we want anyone to be able to follow this guide, so we opted for a plugin.

-Once the plugin is installed we go to the settings from the menu on the left in “Asset cleanup -> settings”.
-Click on the tab “common unloads” and disable what we don’t need.
+Once the plugin is installed we go to the settings from the menu on the left in “Asset cleanup -> Settings”.
+Click on the tab “Site-WIde Common Unloads” and disable what we don’t need.
 Under each item, we see a description of the asset.